ozkilim/biological_community_detection/README.md

 ##### Here we can see that both the Cell Role and Neurotransmitter status of each node are not aligned with the community strucutre in connectivity of the connectome.
 There is existance of weak community structure but of weak biological significance.

+##### Given that most bilateral neuronal pairs of C. elegans have similar functional roles [5] and accepting the principle of structure-function association in evolutionary biology [6], structural clusters driven by an appropriate community detection method should not assign each member of a bilateral neuronal pair to a different structural cluster.

 # Community struacutre of CNN vs GNN

 #### Of greater interest with may give evidence of current neural network architectures being poor representations of simple connectomes and graph neural networks being more of a better fit when moving towards biologically inspired artificail neural networks.

-##### Because brain structure is closely related to function, an understanding of the topological structure of neuronal organiza- tion in the brain is crucial for insight into how neuronal networks perform their precise functions.
+##### > Because brain structure is closely related to function, an understanding of the topological structure of neuronal organiza- tion in the brain is crucial for insight into how neuronal networks perform their precise functions.
 Understnading community structure in the brain is of critical importance because it provides valuable clues regarding the relationship between anatomical clusters and functional circuits.

 References: